-Transportation will be provided, but the district says it's urging parents to drive their kids to school, as buses will only run at 50% capacity to accommodate social distancing.
+Transportation to and from school is available, but the district says it's urging parents to drive their kids to school, as buses will only run at 50% capacity to accommodate social distancing.

 The district is prepared to switch back to virtual learning if the move becomes necessary, the message reads.